-Between the research and writing, lessons, required reading and everything that was expected of me to retain my grades, I did not have the time to write all my papers without help.
+Between the research and writing, lessons, required reading and everything that was expected of me to retain my grades, I did not have the time to write all my papers.

-In these situations, consider alternatives where you can get help, like hiring a proofreader or someone to help collect research.
+In these situations, consider alternatives where you can find help, from writing services like coolessay.net to hiring someone to do revisions or help you with research.

 Sometimes you just need that extra hand.

 I’m the first to know how easy it is to burn out in university.
 For many of us, it’s our first time away from home and as responsible adults.